-The educator in the first place has to understand the rules in Nature, particularly the one of equilibrium and must try to relate these rules to justice.
-Notice that equilibrium controls the well-being behavior of all objects in the universe and therefore, Justice as a Goddess in Greek mythology is represented as holding a weighting machine to deliver justice.
+The educator in the first place has to understand the Nature rules, particularly the one of equilibrium and must try to relate these rules to justice.
+Notice that equilibrium controls the behavior of all objects in the universe and therefore Justice as a Goddess in Greek mythology is represented as holding a weighting machine to deliver justice.
 For example, if the stomach has more acids than necessary, it loses its balance and becomes sick, if a planet, like Earth, gets out of the bounds of its orbit, it loses its balance and it may collide with the Sun or get lost in space.
-Therefore, educators must help the effort for the development of a virtuous human mind with high constructive power to be aligned with the rules in harmony with Nature.
+Therefore, educators must help the effort for the development of a virtuous human mind with high constructive power to be aligned with Nature rules.